telerik/reporting-docs/knowledge-base/disable-logging-tracing-information-from-telerik-reporting.md

 ## Description

-The Telerik Reporting engine uses [System.Diagnostics.Trace.WriteLine(string)](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.trace.writeline?view=net-6.0#system-diagnostics-trace-writeline(system-string)) method to log tracing information.
+The Telerik Reporting engine uses the [System.Diagnostics.Trace.WriteLine(string)](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.trace.writeline?view=net-6.0#system-diagnostics-trace-writeline(system-string)) method to log tracing information.
 Generally, this means that the information gets passed to all Trace Listeners and they should use it as required.
 However, the __Trace.WriteLine__ commands cannot be filtered out and don't pass through the filter [ShouldTrace](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracefilter.shouldtrace?view=net-6.0).
-This makes it impossible to filter out the information logged by the Reporting engine through a filter.
+This makes it impossible to filter out the information logged by the Reporting engine.

 ## Suggested Workarounds